Kloudless/meeting-scheduler/README.md

   ```
 ### Customizing Scheduled Events

-By default, each scheduled event will be populated based on the Meeting Window
+By default, each event scheduled will be created based on its Meeting Window
 object.
-However, if your integration requires setting up additional metadata
+However, it's possible to configure additional metadata to include or
-for scheduled events, you can utilize the following approaches:
+override in scheduled events, using the approaches below.

 #### Customizing During Meeting Window Setup

-When launching the Setup View, you can configure launch options to give
+When launching the Setup View, apps can configure launch options that include
-default event metadata values that you want to apply to all scheduled events:
+default calendar event metadata to apply to all scheduled events:

 ```js
   scheduler.launch({